akshaykale/Asana-Line-Bot/README.md

 # Asana-Line-Bot
-Line bot to notify ASANA activities in a Line group chat.
+Line bot to notify ASANA activities in a Line group-chat.